 Since January 1, 2016, DWQ has conducted reasonable potential analysis (RP) on all new and renewal applications received after that date.
 RP for this permit renewal was conducted following DWQ's September 10, 2015 Reasonable Potential Analysis Guidance (RP Guidance).
-There are four outcomes defined in the RP Guidance as follows:
+There are four outcomes defined in the RP Guidance: Outcome A, B, C, or D. These Outcomes provide a frame work for what routine monitoring or effluent limitations are required.